Puszcza Zielonka Landscape Park

 Puszcza Zielonka Landscape Park (Park Krajobrazowy Puszcza Zielonka) is a protected area (Landscape Park) situated to the north-east of the city of Poznań in Greater Poland Voivodeship, Poland.
 It was set up in 1993 and covers an area of 114 km2.
 It is made up of parts of the gminas (administrative districts) of Czerwonak, Kiszkowo, Murowana Goślina, Pobiedziska and Skoki.
 It consists mainly of the Puszcza Zielonka forest (80% of the area of the landscape park is forest).
 It includes five nature reserves, several lakes, and villages including Zielonka, Kamińsko, Dąbrówka Kościelna, Głęboczek, Łopuchówko and Tuczno.
 The highest point is Dziewicza Góra, in the south-west of the park, with a height of 143 m.
-At the top of this hill there is an observation tower, used especially for observing possible fires in the surrounding forest, but also seasonally opened to the public as a viewing tower.
+At the top of this hill is an observation tower, used especially for observing possible fires in the surrounding forest, but also seasonally opened to the public as a viewing tower.